All right, news roundup information overload hour.

 The electric grid, they're warning you all, may go down this winter because they don't have the natural gas to even keep the grid going, never mind the natural gas that is going to be needed for people to heat their homes this winter.

-I've got uh plenty of chucked wood for this winter, but there's people out there that probably don't have that option.
+I've got plenty of chopped wood for this winter, but there's people out there that probably don't have that option.

-I went down initially to vote, and the line was down the highway out of the parking lot, so I end up going back again and I saw a line and eventually we got in.
+I went down initially to vote, and the line was down the highway out of the parking lot.

 Then there was a line of people coming out of the door.

-So you get to register the same day voting.
+So you get to register the same day of voting.

-It is it is uh I I go back to the argument that I made earlier, and that is if Canada and France and South Korea and the UK all use paper ballots all day of um and they get a hundred percent of the vote count that night and nobody questions the results.
+I go back to the argument that I made earlier, and that is if Canada and France and South Korea and the UK all use paper ballots all day of and they get 100% of the vote count that night and nobody questions the results.

-Why don't we go back to that system instead of worrying about whether tabulators are tabulating or whether or not you know we can actually count the votes?
+Why don't we go back to that system instead of worrying about whether tabulators are tabulating or whether or not we can actually count the votes?

-Florida can count seven and a half million votes and they can do it in you know less than five hours.
+Florida can count 7.5 million votes and they can do it in less than five hours.

 No Democrat wants my system.